From Our Blog

 You know the saying “no pain, no gain”?
 When it comes to Achilles tendinopathy, this phrase could be amended to “more gain, no pain.”
 In fact, our patients have shown that the more strength you gain through our special exercise protocol for this condition, the less discomfort you’ll feel.
 Of course, it can be discouraging […]

-Plantar Fasciitis – Causes & Fixes Foot pain is extremely common, whether it is in the arch of the foot, the heel, or the ankles.
-One of the most common sources of foot pain is the heel.
-This is typically due to a condition called plantar fasciitis (an inflammation and/or degeneration of the plantar fascia.) […]
+Foot pain is no joke, right?
+Foot pain is extremely common, whether it is in the arch of the foot, the heel, or the ankles.
+One of the most common culprits of heel pain is a condition called plantar fasciitis.
+What is Plantar Fasciitis?
+Plantar Fasciitis is when the plantar fascia, a thick band of […]

 Just the thought of taking a long walk barefoot on a sandy beach is enough to make most people let out a daydreaming sigh.
 It’s no secret that walking barefoot on sand has its appeal, but did you know that it also has health benefits?
-Here are a few reasons why you should disconnect and […]
+10 Benefits of Walking On Sand Physical Benefits 1) Strength […]

 The Knee Bone’s Connected to the … Foot?